misantronic/framewreck/README.md

 #### Helper functions

-You can define your own helper function which are accessible from any context in any template.
+You can define your own helper functions which are accessible from any context in any template.

 ```javascript
 F('#template')